ddbln/CloseAllNoConfirm/README.md

 }
 ```

-To access the settings file, in Sublime Text, simply go to `Settings` or `Preferences` and then choose `> Package Settings > Close All without Confirmation Settings`.
+To access the settings file, in Sublime Text, simply go to `Settings` or `Preferences` and then choose > `Package Settings` > `Close All without Confirmation` > `Settings`.

 ## Frequently Asked Questions

 **Q: Does the plugin only close unsaved files or all files?**

-A: The Close All without Confirmation plugin closes all files, unsaved as well as saved ones.
+A: The “Close All without Confirmation“ plugin closes all files, unsaved as well as saved ones.
 The main benefit is that it allows you to close all files without prompting for confirmation when closing unsaved files.
 Dealing with multiple confirmation dialogs can quickly become a painful experience.
 But don’t worry, this plugin has got you covered – it closes all files swiftly and efficiently!

 **Q: Why would I need this?
 Can you provide an example of when this plugin would be useful?**

-A: Suppose you've searched and replaced a dozen or hundreds of files with one click: saving them all with one command (and no questions asked) is easy with Sublime Text.
+A: Suppose you've searched and replaced a dozen or hundreds of files with a single click: saving them all is easy with Sublime Text and takes just one command (and no questions asked).
 But: have you ever tried to close them without saving?

 **Q: Is there any risk of losing my work when using this plugin?**